datopian/ckan-cloud-docker/DEPLOYING.md

 10. To close logs you should press `CTRL+C`

-11. To stop our CKAN server you should run
+11. To stop your CKAN server you should run
 ```
 docker-compose -f docker-compose.yaml -f .docker-compose-db.yaml -f .docker-compose.vital-strategies-philippines-theme.yaml down
 ```

-## Exposing CKAN Vital Strategies to outside World
+## Expose CKAN to outside World

 Now, it's time to make our CKAN instance to be visible from host Windows Server 2008.